nojronatron/java-code-challenges/docs/readme-trees.md

 - Node insertion: O(n)
 - Search for specific node: O(n)
-- Traversal: O(n) => If the tree has N nodes, traversing the tree requires visiting N nodes.
+- Traversal: O(n) => If the tree has N nodes, traversing the tree would require visiting N nodes in the worst case scenario.

 Space Complexity:

-- Node insertion: O(w) where w is *width* of the tree at its widest point.
+- Node insertion: O(w) where w is *width* of the tree at its widest level.

 ## Binary Search Trees